psorokva/MountFinder/README.md

 - I would also isolate all behaviour related to interacting with console out of MountFinderApp and move it to a separate class MountFinderConsole.
 Then both MountFinderConsole and MountFinderUI would only be responsible for displaying information and would only have association with MountFinderApp and not with MountainList or Mountain.
+MountFinderApp would be responsible only for functionality.
 - After learning about Observer Pattern, I would like to implement it to simplify interactions between classes.
 For example, instead of directly refreshing UI components everytime a new mountain is added to the list, any change related to MountainList would notify observers and the UI would know to update it's state.